Colorado State vs. Utah State NCAA Football Odds, Plays and Insights | October 22, 2021

 Utah State Stats and Trends

-- Utah State is 3-2 against the spread and 4-1 overall when the team scores more than 19.5 points.
+- When Utah State records more than 19.5 points, it is 3-2 against the spread and 4-1 overall.

 - The Aggies collect 197.6 more yards per game (484.8) than the Rams allow per outing (287.2).